White papers are a big investment of time, resources and money. So why not repurpose that white paper into content that just keeps giving?

 You most likely (as in should) have a CTA at the end of your white paper.
 But not for each section.
 Now that you’re repurposing your white paper into new content, each blog post must have a CTA.

 Your CTA can direct someone to download your entire white paper or it can be something completely different.
+HubSpot has some great CTA examples.
 You might have a new offer that’s applicable.
 Whatever you decide, make sure you tell your audience what to do next at the end of each blog post.

 Your white paper may have a few graphical images, but chances are, it doesn’t have large, horizontal images above each section.
 Best practices for blog posts, however, dictate an image at the top, not only to create visual appeal (and therefore clicks), but also to provide SEO.